(image The Wonderful Life of Andy, Dulce Pinzón)

 2012.
 Caveat.
 I smelled Troisieme Homme recently, and while it’s still a floral fougère, it doesn’t nearly have the juxtaposition that made it so appealing.
 Even a few years ago, I could have stocked up on 4.2 oz bottles for $30 a piece of the old formula.
 Fuck.

 2014.
 Post-caveat.
 I found 2 vintage bottles of the original composition in the gorgeous glass square-in-square bottles with matching stoppers.
-It’s neither as bitter nor as floral as the version I got to know in 2006, but richer and more similar to the other aromatic fougères of the early 1980s and late 1970s.
+They’re neither as bitter nor as floral as the version I got to know in 2006, but richer and more similar to the other aromatic fougères of the early 1980s and late 1970s.